MaximoMoyer/Favorite-Projects-During-School/Bitcoin_Transaction_Prediction - word2vec_DeepWalks_TemporalTraining(Python)/README.md

 -We then used Node2vec.py to learn and output embeddings and graph structures for each of our 10 graphs.
 These were stored in Data/Node2Vec_outputs.
 Predict.py contains the model which can then take in the saved node embeddings and learn to forecast transactions between 2 accounts.

+## Materials ##

+- Paper impelemented here: Paper

+# The materials below are ordered in increasing level of detail that is provided into how our code works #

+- A short movie (with slighlty blurry resolution) that voices over a 2 minute project description can be found here: Movie

+- A one page slides of the project can be found here: Summary

+- (recommended) An in depth report of our outcomes can be found here: Report